Bounce rate 101:

 You have to make sure of not overusing your popup game.
 Just keep it soft but not strong.

 Nobody is going to give you emails if you trigger popups again and again.

 Your site’s design is the first impression.
 If it not appealing and attractive, you can expect an increase in your bounce rate for sure.

-So, if your website’s design is the same as it used to be 10 years ago, you’re done for.
+So, if your website’s design is the same as it was ten years ago, you’re done for.

-Nobody likes to stay at such a terrible page.
+Nobody likes to stay on such a terrible page.